consiglionazionaledellericerche/jscontact-tools/README.md

 Creation can be achieved through cloning as well.
 Cloning can be only applied to Card and CardGroup.

-Here in the following a test assessing a successful creation of a cloned Card instane.
+Here in the following a test assessing a successful creation of a cloned Card instance.

 ```